-Bangladesh garment worker protest continues for 4th day
+Bangladesh police, garment workers clash in protests

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

-Bangladesh’s garments industry generates around $30 billion in exports a year, making it the second largest in the world after China.
-Bangladeshi garment workers make products for big-name fashion retailers including Zara, H&M and Uniqlo.

-For months workers have been demanding higher minimum pay than what the government of Prime Minister Sheikh Hasina has proposed.
+For months, workers have been demanding a higher minimum pay than what the government of Prime Minister Sheikh Hasina has proposed.

-Protesting garment worker Shefali Begum told The Associated Press on Tuesday that workers want at least 16,000 taka, or about $191, per month.
+Garment worker Shefali Begum said protesters want at least 16,000 taka, or about $191, per month.

 “They give us nothing.
 Right now, our salaries are the same as for helpers hired to assist us,” Begum said.

-Hasina’s ruling Awami League-led coalition swept general elections Dec.
-28 amid complaints by the opposition of voter intimidation and vote-rigging.
+Hasina’s ruling Awami League-led coalition swept a general election on Dec.
+28 amid opposition complaints of voter intimidation and vote rigging.
 Hasina was sworn in Monday for a record third consecutive term as head of government.

-The booming garments industry has been a pillar of Hasina’s economic development strategy for Bangladesh, where per capita income has nearly tripled since 2009, to $1,750.
+The booming garment industry has been a pillar of Hasina’s economic development strategy for Bangladesh, where annual per capita income has nearly tripled since 2009 to $1,750.

 Under Hasina, the level of extreme poverty — classified as under $1.25 per day — has dropped from 19 percent of the population to less than 9 percent in the last decade, according to the World Bank.